...

 • A speeding driver T-boned your vehicle as you were turning into a side road.
 You experienced a serious head injury, as well as fractures to your ribs and right arm.

 For further advice on what to do if you suffer an injury in a car accident or for a free assessment of your eligibility to claim, get in touch with our advisors today via the contact information given below.
-Heavily injured person wanting to know, 'What To Do If You Suffer An Injury In A Car Accident?'
+A seriously injured man in a car accident wearing a neck brace receiving first aid by a medical professional.

 How Long Do I Have To Claim Compensation After Getting Injured In A Car Accident?